Harris Corporation Reports Fiscal 2015 First Quarter Results

 Integrated Network Solutions

-Revenue in the first quarter for the Integrated Network Solutions segment was $376 million compared with $386 million in the prior year, due to lower revenue from U.S. Government customers in both IT Services and CapRock Communications.
-Segment operating income was $30 million compared with $33 million in the prior year.
+Integrated Network Solutions segment revenue in the first quarter was $326 million, decreasing 13 percent compared with $376 million in the prior year, primarily due to the wind-down of two IT Services programs.
+Segment operating income was $23 million compared with $30 million in the prior year.

 About Harris Corporation